Métis from a Historical Scientific Prospective

 It’s easy to understand, given the perfect storm of circumstances, that within the general population there are more people with Indigenous ancestry than they may realize.
 This isn’t a uniquely Canadian fact, either.
 The border between the United States and Canada at the time was not the same sort of salient barrier it is now.
 Especially for Native groups, who would often move freely back and forth throughout “Indian Country”and across borders, their identity was not tied to the colonial constructs and borders of the time.

-Miss Theodora R. Jenness was an author who spent time travelling through the Indian Territory doing research for her books.
+Miss Theodora R. Jenness was an author who spent time travelling through the Indian Territory doing research for her books before she sold the rights to bidding publishing companies to make money.
 John Reade quoted her in his article as an authority with firsthand experience.
-She wrote her own enlightening article in the Atlantic, April 1879 Issue about Indian Territory.
+She wrote her own enlightening article in the Atlantic, April Issue about Indian Territory.
 She talks about the very common intermingling of Europeans and Natives succinctly:

 “If a man goes there unmarried, he is apt to find a helpmeet in an Indian maiden, there being many among the Cherokees and Choctaws who, for beauty and intelligence, compare favourably with any ladies in the States.”